hitchtest/hitch/docs/api/engine_api.rst

 Description
 -----------

 You can also include comments in the description property.
-This is to help people understand what the test is doing and why.
+This where you can put comments in your tests to help explain to people what your test is doing and why.

 It is ignored by the engine.